 - If your borough has selective licensing, check whether your property is registered

 Most of the violations on this checklist are ones landlords get away with because tenants don't know they have a claim, not because the law is complicated.
-The Renters' Rights Act 2025 has strengthened the position considerably: fines up to £40,000, deposit claims worth up to three times the original amount, repair deadlines with real teeth, and RRO awards of up to 12 months' rent.
+The Renters' Rights Act 2025 has strengthened the position.
+Fines reach up to £40,000, deposit claims can be worth up to three times the original amount, and rent repayment orders up to 2 years' rent.